laravel/cashier-stripe/UPGRADE.md

 The `updateCard` call was extracted from the `createAsStripeCustomer` method on the `Billable` trait in PR [#588](https://github.com/laravel/cashier/pull/588).
 In addition, the `$token` parameter was removed.

-If you were using the `createAsStripeCustomer` method directly you now should call the `updateCard` method separately after calling the `createAsStripeCustomer` method.
+If you were calling the `createAsStripeCustomer` method directly you now should call the `updateCard` method separately after calling the `createAsStripeCustomer` method.
 This provides the opportunity for more granularity when handling errors for the two calls.

 ### WebhookController Changes